 Drug Diversion

 When medical professionals abuse their access privileges to steal narcotics, the CDC warns that patients suffer substandard care and infection risks.
 In light of these risks, the DEA does not take drug diversion lightly.
 Healthcare systems that have been investigated by the DEA for recurrent problems with drug diversion due to lax controls and lack of reporting have faced settlements for millions of dollars.
-For example, a healthcare corporation in Michigan reached a record-breaking settlement of $7.75 million, a medical center in Texas agreed to pay $4.5 million, and a medical center in Kentucky settled for $4.39 million.
+For example, a medical center in New Hampshire paid $2 million and one in Kentucky paid $4.39 million after failing to keep accurate records of opioids.
 Consider how well your controls could withstand an investigation in a similar situation.

 Theft of Devices or Supplies

 Theft of devices or supplies is another risk that could affect patients' well-being and increase your liability.
 When a device containing personally identifying information is stolen, the cost is steep.
-IBM’s Cost of a Data Breach Report 2023 found that the healthcare industry’s average cost of a data breach is $10.93 million.
-And accidental data loss/lost device, a malicious insider, or a physical security compromise cumulatively account for 20% of breaches.
+IBM’s Cost of a Data Breach Report 2025 found that the healthcare industry’s average cost of a data breach is $7.42 million — the highest of all industries for the 12th year in a row.

-It’s not just data at risk, however.
+But it’s not just data at risk.
 For example, two hospital employees and a medical supply distributor put the public’s health at risk when they conspired to steal medical devices and supplies from the hospital and sold them online.
 One of the employees used their access to the medical supply and the cleaning and disinfecting rooms at the hospital to steal the items.
 Some of the supplies had been used in surgical procedures and hadn’t been disinfected.

 Staffing Shortages and Burnout